What guidance do you have for searching for reasonably priced conveyancing in Stony Stratford?

-I am due to exchange contracts on my flat.
-I had a double glazing fitted in June 2010, but did not receive a FENSA certificate or Building Regulation Certificate.
-My buyer's lender, Yorkshire BS are being a right pain.
-The Stony Stratford solicitor who is on the Yorkshire BS conveyancing panel is recommending indemnity insurance as a solution but Yorkshire BS are requiring a building regulation certificate.
-Why do Yorkshire BS have a conveyancing panel if they don't accept advice from them?
+I am selling my apartment.
+I had a double glazing fitted in August 2007, but did not receive a FENSA certificate or Building Regulation Certificate.
+My buyer's lender, RBS are being problematic.
+The Stony Stratford solicitor who is on the RBS conveyancing panel is happy to accept ‘lack of building regulation’ insurance but RBS are insisting on a building regulation certificate.
+Why do RBS have a conveyancing panel if they don't accept advice from them?

-It is probably the case that Yorkshire BS have referred the matter to their valuer.
-The reason why Yorkshire BS may not want to accept indemnity insurance is because it does not give them any reassurance that the double glazing was correctly and safely installed.
+It is probably the case that RBS have referred the matter to their valuer.
+The reason why RBS may not want to accept indemnity insurance is because it does not give them any reassurance that the double glazing was correctly and safely installed.
 The indemnity insurance merely protects against enforcement action which is very unlikely anyway.

 I have been on the look out for a ground for flat up to £305k and identified one close by in Stony Stratford I like with amenity areas and station nearby, the downside is that it only has 49 years unexpired on the lease.
 There is not much else in Stony Stratford in this price bracket, so just wondered if I would be making a grave error purchasing a lease with such few years left?

 If you require a mortgage the remaining unexpired lease term may be an issue.
 Reduce the price by the amount the lease extension will cost if not already taken into account.
 If the current proprietor has owned the premises for at least 2 years you could ask them to commence the lease extension formalities and pass it to you.
 You can add 90 years to the current lease and have £0 ground rent by law.
 You should speak to your conveyancing lawyer concerning this matter.